devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 standard, see below.

 3. assigning an integer to a **signed** integer and the value does **not** fit.
 The standard says the result is *implementation-defined*.

-*Implementation-defined* means the implementation (ie. the compiler) must choose how to behave in such a situation and **must** document it.
+It means the implementation (i.e. the compiler) must choose how to behave in such a situation and **must** document it.
 See [the standard](/modules/c99-standard.md), section 3.4.1, for the precise definition.
 See also
 #module types-of-behavior.md types of behavior.

 ### Assigning number fits the integer object